Shaktal/any_iterator/any_iterator.md

 _Note that these are formally defined in the wording section below._

 ### Memory Allocation
-It is worth noting that as with any type-erased mechanism, allocation is often needed (the existance of a small-buffer optimization can help to mitigate this, but never remove it).
+It is worth noting that as with any type-erased mechanism, allocation is often needed (the existence of a small-buffer optimization can help to mitigate this, but never remove it).

 Following the example given by removal of the `std::allocator_arg_t` constructors for `std::function` and their lack of inclusion in `std::any`, we have not included them for `std::any_iterator`.